bakame-php/http-structured-fields/docs/2.0/validation.md

 So far so good, the field is successfully parsed by the package.

-> [!NOTE]
-> The field would fail parsing with the obsolete RFC8941 definition
+<p class="message-info">The field would fail parsing with the obsolete RFC8941 definition.</p>

 ### Validating each entry separately